 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

-The management of CU in most patients, as well as counseling of individuals with this disorder, will be discussed here.
+The management of CU in most patients as well as counseling of individuals with this disorder will be discussed here.
 Treatment of CU that is refractory to standard management and the diagnosis, pathogenesis, and prognosis of CU are presented separately.
 (See "Chronic urticaria: Treatment of refractory symptoms" and "Chronic urticaria: Clinical manifestations, diagnosis, pathogenesis, and natural history".)

-Disorders involving isolated angioedema, urticarial vasculitis, and specific physical forms of CU (such as delayed pressure urticaria, cholinergic urticaria, or cold urticaria) are discussed separately.
+Disorders involving isolated angioedema, urticarial vasculitis, and specific physical forms of CU (such as delayed-pressure urticaria, cholinergic urticaria, or cold urticaria) are discussed separately.
 (See "An overview of angioedema: Pathogenesis and causes" and "Urticarial vasculitis" and "Physical urticarias" and "Cold urticaria".)

-PATIENT EDUCATION — Chronic urticaria (CU) causes marked distress to patients because it is physically uncomfortable, waxes and wanes unpredictably, interferes with work/school and sleep, and is often difficult to treat.
-The severity and duration of symptoms vary among individuals, and the underlying cause is not known in most cases.
+PATIENT EDUCATION — Chronic urticaria (CU) causes marked distress to patients because it is physically uncomfortable, waxes and wanes unpredictably, interferes with work, school, and sleep, and is often difficult to treat.
+The severity and duration of symptoms vary among individuals and the underlying cause is not known in most cases.
 Furthermore, it can be misinterpreted by others to be infectious and patients may stay home to avoid embarrassment.
 All of these factors contribute to patient frustration and anxiety.

 Reassurance — Patients with CU are often frustrated and fearful, and reassurance is an important component of successful management.
 There are three important concepts to relay to patients with CU: